ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 # **createTokenListingRequest**
 > CreateTokenListingRequest201Response createTokenListingRequest(createTokenListingRequestRequest)

-Create token listing request
+Submit token listing request

-This operation creates a token listing request.
-The token to be listed must already be deployed on the specified blockchain and have a valid contract address.  &lt;note&gt;Currently, tokens listed through this operation are only supported in wallets of type &#x60;Custodial&#x60; or &#x60;MPC&#x60;, and subtype &#x60;Asset&#x60;, &#x60;Web3&#x60;, or &#x60;Org-Controlled&#x60;.&lt;/note&gt;
+Submit a request to add a non-listed token.
+The token must exist on the specified blockchain with a valid contract address.

 ### Example
 ```java